tommasomoretti/nameless-analytics/README.md

 </br>

-The data flow in Nameless Analytics starts from the Nameless Analytics Client-side Tracker Tag, which can be configured to track all hits or only those where consent has been granted.
-It can send standard events like page_view as well as custom events, supporting Single Page Applications, ecommerce data in JSON format and cross-domain tracking.
+The data flow in Nameless Analytics starts from the Nameless Analytics Client-side Tracker Tag, which can be configured to track all events or only those where consent has been granted.
+It can send standard events like page views (or virtual page views) as well as custom events, supporting Single Page Applications, ecommerce data in pure JSON format and cross-domain tracking.

 Events are sent to the Nameless Analytics Server-side Client Tag, which handles user and session identification, enriches the data and saves it in real-time to both Firestore and BigQuery.